MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-vpn-implement-split-tunnel.md

 For both calls and meetings, as long as the required Optimize IP subnets for Teams media are correctly in place in the route table, when Teams calls the _GetBestRoute_ method to determine which interface it should use for a particular destination, the local interface will be returned for Microsoft destinations in the Microsoft IP blocks listed above.

+Some VPN client software allows routing manipulation based on URL.
+However, Teams media traffic has no URL associated with it, so control of routing for this traffic must be done using IP subnets.

-In certain scenarios, often outside of the control of Teams, media traffic still traverses the VPN tunnel even with the correct routes in place.
+In certain scenarios, often unrelated to Teams client configuration, media traffic still traverses the VPN tunnel even with the correct routes in place.
 If you encounter this scenario then using a firewall rule to block the Teams IP subnets or ports from using the VPN should suffice.

 A current requirement for this to work in 100% of scenarios is to also add the IP range **13.107.60.1/32**.
 This should not be necessary very shortly due to an update in the latest Teams client due for release w/c **March 30 2020**.